pstefanovic/grpc-load-balancing/gRPCLinkerdSMI.md

 * one common Service "server" that selects pods from both versions server-v1 and server-v2;
 * client sends its traffic to a "server" service;
-* TrafficSplit "server-split" that matches all traffic destined for the "server" service and with destination overriding it forwards to "server-v1".
+* TrafficSplit "server-split" matches all traffic destined for the "server" service and with destination overriding it forwards to "server-v1".

 Deploying server, traffic split, and client: